Sarah-C/M5Stack_M5Paper_PhotoFrame/README.md

 Until now I've not found a photo-viewer program for it that also dither's away the banding that happens when gentle gradients are shown.
 So I decided to find the best program and libraries I could find and combine them into the currently best M5Paper photo viewer available!

 You need to put your collection of images in the root of an SD card for the M5Paper.
-Right now small images aren't centered, so it's best to get a collection of 960 x 540 images to fill the screen.
+Small images are centered but NOT enlarged, and images larger than 960x540 will be shrunk by a half/ a quarter / or an eigth - whichever is first to fit the screen.
-Bigger than that won't be scaled, so be sure to scale your photos!
+So for best results it's best to get a collection of 960 x 540 images to fill the entire screen.

 The toggle wheel on the M5Paper can control the program:
 Toggle left (anticlockwise) : Previous image.